6.60. kink/io/SCANNER

 Companion mod of scanners.

-A scanner provides sequential forward access to the underlying source of runes.
+`scanner` is an input port for strings or Unicode code points.
+A scanner provides sequential forward access to the underlying source.

 :FILE.require_from('kink/io/')